DiSHACLed/demonstrator/README.md

 - [ ] We have a shape construction algorithm for datasets but not for pipeline components/services (see below).
 We assume that every pipeline component needs its own strategy to generate input/output shapes.
 - [ ] Currently, the focus of the pipeline generator and specification lies in the description of the configuration parameters of a pipeline component, so it can be listed in a user interface (Elody, SHACL UI...).
 We suggest to also include pipeline steps (with config and input/output shape of the pipeline component) in the catalogue, so extra reusability of pipeline steps and validation can be achieved.
 - [ ] For validating the demonstrator that the pipeline breaks when the unit of the source changes: the threshold monitoring processor have value and unit configuration parameters.
 When a pipeline step with the threshold monitoring processor is configured, then an input shape can be generated.
 When the source shape changes, this should create a validation error.
 However, what if LDIO changes the shape or when we don't have input/output shapes of processors?
 Will we send a sample through the pipeline to validate?
+- [ ] Idea for Semantic.works: extend Delta notifier with SHACL support

 However, the demonstrator describes a use case where we need data shape validation: does the shape of the datasource conflict with the input/output combination of shapes of processors?